fbpx

 And the completion of this book was on the 8th day of the month of Adar in the year [5]277 [1517], and printed in the great city of Constantinople which is under the rule of our lord King Sultan Suleiman Selim, may his glory rise and his kingdom be exalted in his days and in our days Judah will be saved and Israel will dwell safely and a redeemer will come to Zion…’

-In the introduction to a later print of the Midrash Shmuel (Vilna 1925), it is written that the book is rare to find and he managed to obtain one copy that was sent to him from Tunisia.
+In the introduction to a later print of the Medrash Shmuel (Vilna 1925), the publisher writes that the first edition of the Medrash Shmuel is so rare to find that he had to obtain a copy that was sent to him specially from Tunisia.

-Buber praises in his introduction the accuracy and versions of the Constantinople edition (more than the manuscript before him) and laid it as the foundation for his edition.
+In his introduction the publisher Buber praises the accuracy of the Constantinople edition (more than the manuscript before him) and laid it as the foundation for his edition.

-The first page is blank and the printing begins on the reverse side of page 1 with the title ‘Sefer Midrash Shmuel’.
+The first page is blank and the printing begins on the reverse side of page 1 with the title ‘Sefer Medrash Shmuel’.

 Condition: On the inner margins of the pages there are defects with missing edges, restored through restoration.